Skip to content

 Gamification

 Who doesn’t love a game?
 Even more, who doesn’t love a deal?
-Gamified pop-ups use fun graphic elements like a prize wheel, scratch-off, or multi-response quiz to encourage user interaction.
+Gamified pop-ups use fun graphic elements such as prize wheels, scratch-offs, or multiple-choice quizzes to encourage user interaction.
 This approach is engaging and can offer a chance to win free shipping, discounts, or products/services in exchange for contact information.

 Cart Abandonment

-E-commerce companies know a thing or two about cart abandonment and how effective it is to remind shoppers of the items they once considered purchasing.
+E-commerce companies know a thing or two about cart abandonment and how effective it is to remind shoppers of the items they considered purchasing.
 A cart abandonment pop-up provides a retargeting approach with a highly personalized experience.
-You can even feature exit-intent strategies by offering a coupon code to encourage the shopper to finalize the purchase.
+You can even feature exit-intent strategies by offering a coupon code to encourage a shopper to finalize their purchase.

 Limited-Time Offers or Countdowns

-Urgency or novelty is proven to inspire action, and that is precisely what a limited-time offer or countdown can provide in a pop-up.
+Urgency and novelty are proven to inspire action, and that is precisely what a limited-time offer or countdown can provide in a pop-up.
 Similar to a gamified pop-up, this one uses graphics to indicate an expiring offer.
 Some of these have actual countdowns to encourage the user to buy from the site within a few minutes, while others relate to a seasonal promotion.

 Knowing pop-up types is only one part of building a pop-up strategy.
 The content of the pop-ups is just as important as the location and style, so consider the CTAs that best work with the tactic and user behaviors.
 If your user is on your blog, chances are that they are not as familiar with your brand and might benefit from a premium content offer.
 Conversely, a user on your product or services page might be ready to hear about your free trial or demo.
 Similarly, combining an exit-intent pop-up with a limited-time offer redeemable through one button click could be the best recipe for an interaction.